mehdihadeli/food-delivery-microservices/readme.md

 <!-- https://raw.githubusercontent.com/progfay/shields-with-icon/master/README.md -->

 > Food Delivery Microservices is a practical and cloud-native food delivery microservices built with **.NET Aspire**, **.Net Core** and different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Driven Architecture**.
-For communication between independent services, we use asynchronous messaging with using rabbitmq on top of [MassTransit](https://github.com/MassTransit/MassTransit) library, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.
+For communication between independent services, we use asynchronous messaging with RabbitMQ and Wolverine, and sometimes we use synchronous communication for real-time communications with REST and gRPC calls.

 💡 This application is not business oriented and my focus is mostly on technical part, I just want to implement a sample with using different technologies, software architecture design, principles and all the thing we need for creating a microservices app.